We support and adhere to the Data Protection Principles, and as such when we process data we will ensure that it is:

 We will only use your personal data for the purposes stated above, unless we reasonably consider that we need to use it for another reason and it is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will notify you and explain the legal basis which allows us to do so.
 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We keep our Privacy Notice under regular review and we will place any updates on our web page.
 This Privacy Notice was last updated on 26th April 2018.
 Historic versions can be obtained by contacting us.

-We will endeavor to only contact you when we have reason to believe you would have a genuine interest I the service being offered or news upon which we are rerporting.
+We will endeavour to only contact you when we have reason to believe you would have a genuine interest I the service being offered or news upon which we are reporting.

 You can opt-out of receiving these types of communications at any time by amending the preferences on the relevant email communication or by contacting our Data Protection team at email@example.com copying in firstname.lastname@example.org or by writing to us.